IASIKO/TBCxUSAID/README.md

 1. **Clone the Repository**: Use the command `git clone https://github.com/IASIKO/TBCxUSAID`.
 2. **Open index.html**: Access the application by opening the `index.html` file in your preferred web browser.

-## Conclusion

-The TBC x USAID Single-Page Application demonstrates a professional and modular approach to web development, utilizing a stack of technologies to deliver a responsive, visually appealing, and user-friendly experience.
-The project's structure and features make it easy to maintain and scale in the future.